Table of Contents

 What action would your staff take?

 There can be plenty of advantages from winning an NHS contract.
 The NHS actively seeks suppliers across a range of industries.
 So, this is great for businesses who are aiming to see their company grow and succeed.

 There are a few things that allow our Discover division and Healthcare Tenders to stand out amongst the crowd.
 For example, we don’t use CPV codes.
 Our Opportunity Trackers manually scour hundreds of portals every day and upload them to our portal.
 With a subscription to Healthcare Tenders, you can view all opportunities from all UK portals in one, central, easy-to-navigate place.

-What’s more, you will be assigned a dedicated Account Manager to manage your subscription.
-They can answer any questions you may have about the tendering process.
-You’ll also receive a daily email bulletin straight to your inbox, containing all NHS tenders found that day.
+You’ll receive a daily email bulletin straight to your inbox, containing all NHS tenders found that day.

 Alternative Provider Medical Service — Windermere and Bowness Medical Practice

 NHS England and NHS Improvement North West- North West- Budget: Undisclosed

 Devon CCG – Primary Medical Services in Sherford (ITT)

 NHS Greater Glasgow and Clyde- Scotland- Budget: Undisclosed